Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Technical Aspects

 \subsubsection{Requirements and challenges}

 With the increasing number of smart devices that allow collecting massive sensitive data effortlessly, the data privacy concerns in 6G would be significant due to the lack of data transparency~\cite{David2018privacy}.
-Running intelligent applications on mobile devices and the edge of the network can become the vulnerable target of privacy attacks.
+Running intelligent applications on mobile devices and at the edge of the network can become the vulnerable target of privacy attacks.
 Many problematic privacy concerns will be more severe in the era of big data with 5V features, including volume, velocity, variety, veracity, and value.
-Adding privacy protection mechanisms will increase the communication and computational cost and may not ensure the high quality of 6G-based applications and services unless addressed.
+Adding privacy protection mechanisms will increase communication and computational costs and may not ensure the high quality of 6G-based applications and services unless addressed.
 Therefore, privacy protection mechanisms should be designed to be cost-efficient besides detecting potential privacy threats automatically and effectively~\cite{Saad2020privacy}.
-Due to the diversity and variety of applications and services, ensuring privacy concerns is a significant challenge.
-First, the easier data acquisition and accessibility can cause regulatory difficulties of data storage, permission, and utilisation.
+Due to the diversity and variety of applications and services, ensuring privacy concerns are addressed is a significant challenge.
+First, easier data acquisition and accessibility can cause regulatory difficulties with data storage, permission, and utilisation.
 Second is the development and integration of AI/ML algorithms into advanced privacy protection mechanisms which may provoke overloading on resource-constrained devices.
-Finally, it is noteworthy balancing between the high accuracy of services and the robust protection of user privacy, especially in the perspective of data ownership, access authorisation, and other regulations.
+Finally, it is noteworthy to balance between the high accuracy of services and the robust protection of user privacy, especially from the perspective of data ownership, access authorisation, and other regulations.